 Thomas Stone, a Canadian, bought the plantation in the 1930’s.
 He built the present house and planted crops such as cabbage, potatoes and tomatoes.
 The crops became popular lowcountry commodities for shipping to the northern markets.

-The McRae family, the present owners who are shippers, brokers, and sales agents, have handled crops for many growers in the Charleston area.
-Harris McRae came to Boone Hall Plantation before WWII.
+Harris McRae, from Ellerbe, N.C. came to Boone Hall Plantation before WWII with an outstanding reputation as a produce shipper, broker, and sales agent.
 He bought and loaded produce grown at the plantation on flat bottom cargo boats.
 The boats took the produce from the docks at Boone Hall to the Charleston Harbor.
 From Charleston, the crops were shipped to Philadelphia and New York by railroad.
 Harris McRae returned to Charleston after WWII to continue the produce business and purchased the plantation in 1955.
 The produce operations ceased production in 1989 due to Hurricane Hugo.

-In 1996, Willie McRae resumed produce production with a three acre U-Pick Strawberry operation.
+In 1996, son Willie McRae resumed produce production with a three acre U-Pick Strawberry operation.
 He later added peaches, tomatoes and other fruits and vegetables to the U-Pick fields.
-Today the farming operation is known as Boone Hall Farms.
+Today, over 40 different kinds of produce are grown each year on the 120 acres that make up the agricultural arm of the plantation known as Boone Hall Farms.